Aldo-f/thuis/README.md

 ### Windows

 No prerequisites required.
-Running `pwsh thuis.ps1` will check and prompt for the installation of any missing dependencies.
+Running `./thuis.ps1` in PowerShell  (or `pwsh ./thuis.ps1` in cmd/bash) will check and prompt for the installation of any missing dependencies.

 ### Linux